 MetaVR has built virtual terrain of Mischief Reef, an occupied reef located in the South China Sea, in the eastern region of Spratly Islands.
 The reef is equipped with an HQ-9 missile defense system.

 This high-resolution hand-modeled terrain includes shoreline and bathymetry, which make it ideal for sea-based and littoral training scenarios.
 Geospecific source data was used as visual reference.
-The terrain model was compiled in MetaVR’s Terrain Tools for Esri® ArcGIS® version 1.5 in our round-earth geocentric Metadesic format, taking advantage of Terrain Tools 1.5's ability to integrate an external terrain model such that it is treated as native 3D terrain for both rendering and mission functions.
+The terrain model was compiled in MetaVR’s Terrain Tools for Esri® ArcGIS® in our round-earth geocentric Metadesic format, taking advantage of Terrain Tools' ability to integrate an external terrain model such that it is treated as native 3D terrain for both rendering and mission functions.

 Geospecific culture includes 249 buildings, a runway, 20,377 vegetation elements, 2,632 miscellaneous shipping containers, turrets, airport instruments, fences, and stones, all of which are from MetaVR’s 3D model libraries, and placed with MetaVR Scenario Editor.